-I have been looking at other peoples Migraine Art and am amazed by the power in a single image.
+I've been looking at other people's migraine art and am amazed by the power in a single image.
 Now, I have never considered myself to be creative on any level (cooking maybe)!
-I am saddened by being unable to appropriately express the varied journey that my migraines have taken me on – until now.

-What strikes me is how perfect it turned out!
-Here are some of the words if you can’t quite see them:
+What strikes me about doing a collage is how perfect they can turn out!
+Using mine as an example, here are some of the things that jump out for me... if you can’t quite see them:

 OUT OF THE DARKNESS!

 Escape to good health

 Managing Anxiety is a big one – literally!

 Get more energy – yoga and lifting weights.

 And... there is small book in the corner titled “Healing without Freud or Prozac” by Dr. David Servan-Schreiber.